toby1984/git-redmine-hook/README.txt

-Yeah, I know that I could've achieved the same thing with a Perl (or even Bash) script ... but I desperately wanted to write some Scala code (considering that do Java programming for a living), so Scala it is...
+Yeah, I know that I could've achieved the same thing with a Perl (or even Bash) script ... but I desperately wanted to write some Scala code (considering that I do Java programming for a living), so Scala it is...

 *RANT OFF*